rbontekoe/BAWJ/docs/src/chapter4.md

 *Figure 1*

-### Activity: Create the minimum folder structure and file domain.jl
+## Activity 4.1: Create the minimum folder structure and the file domain.jl

 In this activity you will create the folder structure for our `invoicing` process.
-You partial tet-up the folder structure according to figure 1:
+You partial set-up the folder structure according to figure 1:
 - Create the base folder AppliInvoicing.
 - Create a repository on GitHub.
-- Create under `src` the subfolder `domain`.
+- Create the folder `domain`under `src`.
 - Create the file domain.jl.

 ###### Create the base folder AppliInvoicing

+All steps are necessary, because we want to create a Julia module form our code.

+Prerequisites
+- Your computer OS is Ubuntu 18.04.
+- You have sudo (administraton) rights.
+- `git` installed.
+- `atom/juno` installed.

+You can install git with the command: sudo apt-get install git.

+To install juno see the next [instruction](http://docs.junolab.org/latest/man/installation/).

 | Step | Action | Comment |
 | :--- | :--- | :--- |